isharehowlabs/yahudim.app/DEPLOYMENT.md

 npm run deploy
 ```

-If deploying on a platform (e.g., Render), set the working directory to `/home/ishaglcy/public_html/yeladim.church` and the build command to `npm run build`.
+If deploying on a platform (e.g., Render), set the working directory to `/home/ishaglcy/public_html/yahudim.app` and the build command to `npm run build`.

 Your `index.html` must be present in the project root for Vite to build successfully.

-This guide explains how to deploy the Children's Church application with the backend API.
+This guide explains how to deploy the Rise Yahudim application with the backend API.

 ## Architecture